michele-paparella/Thunder/README.md

 Sample project
 ---------------
-In order to figure out how to integrate *Thunder* into your app, a sample project has been published - [*Thunder Sample*](https://github.com/michele-paparella/ThunderSample).
+In order to figure out how to integrate *Thunder* into your app, a sample project has been published - [*thunder-sample*](thunder-sample).

 Compatibility
 ---------------